Used Volvo S60 for sale nationwide

 Quick Summary

 The Volvo S60 (2019-present) is a compact premium saloon that rivals the Audi A4, BMW 3 Series and Mercedes-Benz C-Class.
 Built on a new Scalable Product Architecture platform, this third-generation model offers significant dynamic improvements over its predecessor.
 The S60 impresses with its restrained and classy design, both inside and out, featuring an elegant interior with supportive seats and premium materials.
-Standard equipment is extensive, including dual-zone climate control, heated seats, a 12.3-inch driver's display, and the nine-inch Sensus infotainment system with satnav.
-Safety is a particular strength, with the S60 achieving a maximum five-star Euro NCAP rating.
+Standard equipment is extensive, including dual-zone climate control, heated seats, a 12.3-inch driver's display, the nine-inch touchscreen Sensus infotainment system with satnav, and advanced safety features that earned it a maximum five-star Euro NCAP rating.

-The S60 is available with petrol engines, including the entry-level B5 mild hybrid and the T5 turbocharged option producing 247bhp.
-A T8 Twin Engine plug-in hybrid is also offered, combining petrol and electric power for excellent efficiency on paper.
-Whilst the S60 isn't as engaging to drive as some rear-wheel-drive rivals, it offers a generally comfortable ride and composed handling.
-Running costs are moderate, with servicing priced reasonably for a premium saloon.
-However, the absence of a diesel option and relatively high purchase price may deter some buyers seeking better fuel economy and lower emissions than petrol alternatives provide.
+The S60 is offered with petrol engines, including the entry-level B5 mild hybrid producing around 41.5mpg, and the T5 turbocharged petrol with 247bhp.
+A T8 Twin Engine plug-in hybrid option couples petrol and electric power for excellent efficiency, claiming CO2 emissions as low as 40g/km.
+Whilst the S60 isn't as engaging to drive as rear-wheel-drive rivals, it offers a generally comfortable ride and quick performance.
+However, it lacks a diesel option, rear-seat space is somewhat tight, and it's relatively pricey to purchase and run.
+The 427-litre boot is adequate but smaller than some competitors.

-Best for: Buyers seeking a refined, safe, and well-equipped premium saloon with elegant design and advanced technology, particularly those interested in hybrid powertrains.
+Best for: Buyers seeking a refined, safe, and well-equipped premium saloon with modern hybrid technology, and those prioritising comfort and elegant design over outright driving engagement.

 Comparison vs Key Rivals